symbol/symbol-docs/source/concepts/harvesting.rst

 Harvesting mosaic
 *****************

-Catapult software allows the `definition <https://github.com/nemtech/catapult-server/blob/master/resources/config-network.properties#L13>`_ of any :doc:`mosaic <mosaic>` for harvesting purposes to fit the business needs.
+Catapult software allows the :properties:`definition <config-network.properties>` of any :doc:`mosaic <mosaic>` for harvesting purposes to fit the business needs.
 The catapult test network names this mosaic ``cat.harvest``.

 For example, consortium networks can distribute harvesting mosaics between the companies that are running the infrastructure, while other participants need to pay fees in the form of :ref:`currency mosaic <fees>` to consume services.